How the global IT outage is impacting NYC services, transit, local airports

 Basic New York City services are operating, including 911 and 311, but agencies are having difficulty accessing many of their functions controlled by Microsoft 365.

-Police are firefighters are being dispatched over their radios, but police officers cannot use their department issued phones and many desktop computer functions are not available.
+Police and firefighters are being dispatched over their radios, but police officers cannot use their department issued phones and many desktop computer functions are not available.

 Subways, buses and commuter rails are running, but the MTA is advising commuters that customer information systems that provide train and bus arrival information are unavailable.
 "Some MTA customer